-Jessica is a clarinetist and artist who believes the best artists are story-tellers who pull from many perspectives including music, dance, theater, improvisation, psychology, and more.
+Jessica is a clarinetist, educator, and collaborator who pulls from many perspectives including music, dance, theater, improvisation, and psychology to create personal and meaningful performances.
 She loves collaborating with artists of all backgrounds to make new concert experiences and to learn about art from different perspectives.

 Her past projects outside CMwF have also been focused on collaboration and story-telling.
 In 2017 she performed on stage memorized as a cast member in Banff Centre‘s production of Kopernikus under the team from Against the Grain.
 In 2016 she collaborated with Chelsea Komschlies to adapt her folk-inspired violin solo, Fear A Bhata, for clarinet.
 She then teamed with ME Theater to present Fear A Bhata for dancer and dancing clarinet.
 Other projects included teaming with actress Rachel Geistfeld to present John Steinmetz’s Odiepundle VI for clarinet and friend, and Tom Johnsohn’s Bedtime Stories as well as premiering works by other contemporary composers such as Alex Cooke, Craig Davis Pinson, and Daniel Harrison, and Andy Normann.

 In her hometown of Satellite Beach, Florida, Jessica has served as board member and clarinetist with Central Florida Winds as well as docent at the Foosaner Art Museum.
 She has performed with the Space Coast Symphony Orchestra and Wind Symphony, Melbourne Community Orchestra, Holy Name of Jesus Players, and other local organizations.
 She loves working with high school students through Chamber Music with Friends, private lessons, or teaching at schools.

 Contact Jessica at email@example.com